 Food, Drinks and Toys: Please save snacks, juice and toys for after class.
 A discreet sip of water from a sippy cup, kept safely out of reach, is fine.

 Germs and Illness: We are very committed to ensuring the healthiest environment possible for all of our families.
 Instruments are cleaned regularly.
 If your child has put any instruments in their mouths, please be sure to put them in the wet bin for cleaning and disinfecting.
 When deciding whether or not to stay home with a sick child, lease err on the side of caution.
 This is one of the reasons we offer make-up classes.

 Diaper Changes: Please use the change tables available at all of our locations (except Livingston Presbyterian), and take soiled diapers with you.

 Phones and cameras: We try to create an environment where music is the focus.
 Please turn all phones off and put them away during class so you can be present for your child and the class community.
 As for photos, we'd be happy to arrange a photo day with your class or help you stage the perfect shot, after class.

 Inclement Weather: As a general rule of thumb, if the schools are closed, so are we.
-If we need to cancel class, we will make a post to our Facebook page.
-For other class cancellations (i.e teacher illness) we will make every attempt to notify you personally by email or phone.
+If we need to cancel class, we will make a post to our Facebook page and website home page.
+For other class cancellations (i.e teacher illness) we will make every attempt to notify you personally by email.
 All classes cancelled will be made up at the semester’s end.